microsoft/WhatTheHack/036-BGP/Student/02-enable_bgp.md

     - VNG2 and CSR3
     - VNG2 and CSR4
     - CSR3 and CSR4
-- Every virtual machines can reach all other virtual machines
+- Every virtual machine can reach all other virtual machines
-- Participants can read and interpret the routing tables in each device
+- Participants can read and interpret the routing tables in each device of the setup, and show the received and advertised routes

 ## Relevant Information